 When a platform is flooded with hate, users no longer feel comfortable and the company behind it has to face criticism or expect public opinion to get worse.
 So Instagram has to watch its image.
 The company has two main problem areas to deal with: Attacks and hate over Direct Messages and Hate comments under feed posts.

 Artificial intelligence and emphasis on positive content

-Blocking and Alternatives
+Blocking and alternatives

 Reporting and user assistance

 Instagram keeps trying new ways to protect its users.
-There are education campaigns and the features described above.
-Instagram also makes it clear publicly, time and time again, that "We stand up against bullying and hate on our platform."
+There are Awareness campaigns and the features described above.
+Instagram also publicly clarifies again and again: We defend ourselves against bullying and hate on our platform.